2022

 • This project proposes to explore a safe harbour environment that includes secure data extraction and linking components and adheres to the strict policies that protect the access to the source data while facilitating creation of properly de-identified linked datasets from different sources to facilitate more complete future MVFH research.

-Soutien en santé mentale aux familles militaires et aux vétérans du Québec : une étude de faisabilité Dave Blackburn, PhD Université du Québec en Outaouais True Patriot Love Completed
+Soutien en santé mentale aux familles militaires et aux vétérans du Québec : une étude de faisabilité Dave Blackburn, PhD Université du Québec en Outaouais IBM Canada Ltd. Active

 Project Description